echilundo/courage-to-question/pages/home.md

 ---
 # Welcome!

-Hey there, this places houses my thoughts and musings.
+Hey there, this place houses my thoughts and musings.

+Looking for my work, photography and videography?
+Click [here](https://iamedson.com).